Craigharrison79/MS4-MPT-Gym/documentation/testing/testing-user-stories.md

 - ## Did we achieve the result now: No

 - ### Had an issue with the footer on different pages and try a few things but ran out of time to fix it.
 I just remove the footer.
-No time as the project needs to be handed in and I have an 8-month boy who has been keeping me up every night for 3 weeks plus trying to learn two other programs for the job I start in 1 week 3rd Jan.
+No time as the project needs to be handed in, plus I am trying to learn a other programs languages for a new job I start in 1 week (3rd Jan).

 ## As a admiAs an administrator, he/she would want to edit or delete products from the site.nistrator want to edit / delete products from the site.